Particle physics - LHC - ATLAS

 Observation of top-quark pair production in proton-lead collisions in ATLAS detector

-Event: IEAP — CTU in Prague, Czech Republic
+Event: Nuclear & Plasma Sciences Society — CTU in Prague, Czech Republic

 Fake‑Rate Determination for the $t\bar tH$ Coupling Measurement with a Signature of Two Same Electric Charge Light Leptons Associated with a Tau Using the ATLAS Detector at the LHC